 Pergamon's Great Altar, which was constructed in the early part of the 2nd century, is now located in a Berlin, Germany museum.
 The altar's base shows a epic war between a race of giants and the pagan gods of Olympius.
 A picture of the pagan god Zeus, believed to be the ruler of all things, adorns the altar's frieze.
 This gigantic altar was likely referred to in Revelation 2 when God said he knew his church in Pergamos resided "where Satan's throne is" (Revelation 2:13).

-"I know your works, and where you dwell, WHERE SATAN'S THRONE IS.
-And you hold fast to My name, and did not deny My faith even in the days in which Antipas was My faithful martyr, who was killed among you, where Satan dwells.
+but you (Pergamos) are holding fast My name, and did not deny My faith, even in the days in which Antipas (the first Christian to be put to death by the Roman state) was My faithful witness, who was killed among you . . .